estruyf/spfx-testing-wp/README.md

 These dependencies are also specified in the `package.json` file.
 So, once you run `npm install` they will automatically get downloaded.

-## HelloWorld.test.ts is with changed extention to TSX (JSX templating enabled)
+## HelloWorld.test.ts file extension change to TSX (JSX templating enabled)
-The detault HelloWorld.test.ts that comes with the SPFx yo man generator is wtih changed extention to TSX so the JSX templating syntax is available.
-This is useful when we mount element with enzyme.
-Example: ```renderedElement = mount(<HelloWorld description={descTxt} />);```
+The file extension of the default `HelloWorld.test.ts`, which comes with the SPFx yeoman generator, is changed to TSX so that the JSX templating syntax is available.
+This change is necessary to mount components with enzyme.
+Example: `renderedElement = mount(<HelloWorld description={descTxt} />);`

 ## How to use it?